- Learning Center

 NSP is concerned with reliability, safety for its workers and contractors, and climate change.

-About 30% of NSP’s outages are vegetation related, and it’s simply a difficult logistical and cost challenge to manually inspect all their lines and feeders.
+The number one cause of NSP’s outages are related to vegetation coming into contact with their lines, and it’s simply a difficult logistical and cost challenge to manually inspect all their lines and feeders.

 Vegetation management is generally a high-risk endeavor.
 Even getting people to the sites to perform assessments is high-risk, especially with the terrain NSP deals with.
 “We have ravines, forested areas, hard-to-reach areas,” said MacMillan.
-They use ATVs often, and navigating terrain in those vehicles can be risky.
+Navigating that terrain can be risky.

 Nova Scotia has been hit with worse and worse climate change-related threats, too.
 MacMillan starkly laid it out: “In 2022 and 2023, we saw two major hurricanes hit our service territory.
 We saw an extreme cold event where we set an all-time peak load for our province.
 We’ve seen extreme flooding events where our infrastructure was impacted.
 And we’ve also seen the largest wildfires in provincial history.”